ARCT5536 Photo Real Rendering

 The unit runs in two parts.
 Part 1 (five weeks) looks at high end single frame high resolution rendering and post production for printing images.
 Part 2 (seven weeks) looks at high definition rendering for the purposes of animation.
 A single virtual model is used through the course of the semester, developing more detail each week.
 Students aim to reproduce real world lighting and materials in a simulated digital environment which enables them to create design proposals that specifically utilise the lighting and material conditions of the project.

 - Students are able to understand, manipulate and change the physics of materials, light and colour, as well as camera settings in the 3Dmax platform to create spatial and environmental effects within simulated architectural spaces and scenes.

-- Typically this unit is assessed in the following ways: (1) assignment one—still frame rendering for print and (2) assignment two—photo real animation production.
+- Indicative assessments in this unit are as follows: (1) assignment one—still frame rendering for print and (2) assignment two—photo real animation production.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Contact hours

 - Unit Outline